secuxtech/secux-paymentdevicekit-framework-sample-ios/README.md

                                                 cryptKey: "asz2gorm5bxh5nc5ecjjsqqstgnlsxsj")
 ```

-5. <b>Do payment</b>
+5. <b>Confirm operation</b>

-Send the encrypted payment data to the device to confirm the payment.
+Send the encrypted operation data to the device to confirm the opearation.

 <span style="color:red">Note: call the function in thread.</span>